General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Can I remove all my amalgams in one visit?

 It depends on the number, size and your tolerance.
 Many patients prefer to space removals over two or more visits, one quadrant at a time.
-This is also the IAOMT-recommended pattern, it limits the total exposure of any single appointment.
+This is also the IAOMT-recommended pattern; it limits the total exposure of any single appointment.
 We plan the sequence at consultation.
+For dental tourists on a one-trip schedule, we can sequence two quadrants in week one and two in week two of the same visit.

 Can I have safe amalgam removal during pregnancy?